twongCMU/Meowstrom/README.md

    * Cats have varying stamina, speed, and acceleration
    * Mazes are randomly generated

-This was my first time using Unity3D and C#.
+This was my first time using Unity3D and C#, and I taught myself everything by watching tutorials on Youtube.
 Since I didn't really know what I was doing, the code is not very clean.
 However I was able to get it to work and also use the object oriented nature of C# to simplify the different classes of cats.